-The above highlighted letter is imaged below.
+Captain Barbara J. Barnett aforementioned letter is imaged below.

 Robert Todd, logically, submitted FOI requests to AFIS and the Air Force Assistant Chief of Staff, Intelligence.
 The latter claimed that all their 1975 “over flight” records had been already destroyed.
 But the AFIS Chief of Administration, Capt.
 Barbara J. Barnett, came back, on the 9th of January, 1978, with a series of four “INZA Alert Officer Log” extracts.
-These logs were typed out by the on–duty Alert Officers at the the AFIS Aerospace Intelligence Division’s Editing, Briefing and Continuity Branch.
+These logs were typed out by the on–duty Alert Officers at the AFIS Aerospace Intelligence Division’s Editing, Briefing and Continuity Branch.

 The first log entry, dated the 31st of October, 1975, reads:

 “PER LTC.
 REDICAN’S DIRECTION.
 CONTACTED CIA OPS CENTER AND INFORMED THEM OF UNIDENTIFIED FLIGHT ACTIVITY OVER TWO SAC BASES NEAR CANADIAN BORDER.
 CIA INDICATED APPRECIATION AND REQUESTED THEY BE INFORMED OF ANY FOLLOW UP ACTIVITY.”

 So the Central Intelligence Agency’s (CIA) Operations Center was being briefed by Air Force Intelligence?
 And, they “…indicated appreciation” and “requested they be informed of any follow up activity”.
 This wasn’t the only example of CIA involvement, as we shall see in due course.